EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Test Dependencies

-Effects need access to external systems thus are unpredictable.
+Effects that use external systems are unpredictable.
-It is great to have these abilities for responding to the messiness of the real world, but we want to be able to test our programs in a predictable way.
+However, we want to be able to test our programs in a predictable way.
-So how do we write tests for Effects that are predictable?
+How do we write tests for Effects that are predictable?
-With ZIO we can replace the external systems with predictable ones when running our tests.
+We can replace the external systems with predictable ones when running tests.
-Rather than actually trying to get bread from our living, fallible friend, we can create an ideal friend that will always give us `Bread`.
+Rather than trying to get `Bread` from a fallible human, we can create an `IdealFriend` that will always give us `Bread`.

 ```scala 3 mdoc
 object IdealFriend: